texta-tk/texta-tk.github.io/source/terminology.rst

 Elasticsearch
 **************

-Elasticsearch is a distributed, open source search and analytics engine and database for all types of data.
+Elasticsearch is a distributed, open-source search and analytics engine and database for all types of data.
 You can read more about it `here <https://www.elastic.co/what-is/elasticsearch>`_.

 .. _embedding_concept: